mpartipilo/tikatours_src/content/content/tour/multi-country-tours/europe/explore-historical-rome/index.en.md

 name: Explore Historical Rome
 title: Explore Historical Rome | Tika Tours
 short_descr: There is so much to discover about Rome.
 So many layers of history that can easily be forgotten in the public eye.
-Thereâ€™s thousands of years of history in one place and Rome is one of the main reason
+There's thousands of years of history in one place and Rome is one of the main reason
 duration: 8 DAYS/ 7 NIGHTS
 ---